 - Simens, Julia (2012).
 Emotional Resilience and the Expat Child: Practical Storytelling Techniques that will Strengthen the Global Family.
 Provides a step-by-step guide that is designed to increase a child’s emotional vocabulary and emotional intelligence.

 - Smith, Carolyn (1996) Strangers at Home: Essays on the Effects of Living Overseas and Coming “Home” to a Strange Land.
 Aletheia Publications.
 The editor of this book is a Foreign Service spouse who understands well the full implications of the international nomadic lifestyle.
 The compilations of essays by others who have been through it offer many insights, as well as practical suggestions for helping children – especially teenagers – to adjust.

 - Stepanek, Vanessa (2000).
 Riding the Crosswinds.
 Johnson Printing “A journey as seen through the eyes of a young girl growing up abroad, always moving and travelling, as she is exposed to the hidden messages of the world.”

 - Summerfield, Ellen (1997).
 Survival Kit for Multicultural Living.
 Intercultural Press, Inc. An insightful examination of the cultural and ethnic cross-currents that have swept the United States.
 The author offers concrete steps the reader can take toward successful multicultural living.

 - Taber, Sara Mansfield (1997).
 Of Many Lands: Journal of a Travelling Childhood.
 Washington, DC: Foreign Service Youth Foundation FSYF@fsyf.org.
-A journal for people brought up on foreign countries, the author allows the reader to record his/her international experiences with samples of her own journal entrees.
+A journal for people brought up on foreign countries, the author allows the reader to record his/her international experiences with samples of her own journal entries.